oslabs-beta/GatsbyHub/README.md

 ## Extension Settings

 [Gatsby-Cli](https://www.gatsbyjs.com/docs/gatsby-cli/) has a lot of advanced options for generating a development server and packaging your project.
 GatsbyHub provides a way to toggle these options within the VS Code extension settings.
-That way the settings persist every time you want to develop a server or package your project.
-No more typing out the same commands or configuring a script for every new project.
+That way the settings persist every time you want to develop a server or package your app.
+No more typing out the same commands or configuring a script everytime you start a new project.

 # Release Notes